Khalid ibn al-Walid

-Khalid subsequently launched campaigns against the predominantly Christian Arab tribes and the Sasanian Persian garrisons along the Euphrates valley in Iraq.
-Abu Bakr later reassigned him to command the Muslim armies in Syria, where he led his forces on an unconventional march across a long, waterless stretch of the Syrian Desert, boosting his reputation as a military strategist.
+Khalid subsequently launched campaigns against predominantly Christian Arab tribes and the Sasanian Persian garrisons along the Euphrates valley in Iraq.
+Abu Bakr later reassigned him to command the Muslim armies in Syria, where he led his forces on an unconventional march across a long, waterless stretch of the Syrian desert, boosting his reputation as a military strategist.
 As a result of decisive victories led by Khalid against the Byzantines at Ajnadayn (634), Fahl (634 or 635), Damascus (634–635), and the Yarmouk (636), the Muslim army conquered most of the Levant.
 Khalid was subsequently demoted and removed from the army's high command by Umar.
-Khalid continued service as the key lieutenant of his successor Abu Ubayda ibn al-Jarrah in the sieges of Homs and Aleppo and the Battle of Qinnasrin, all in 637–638.
+Khalid continued service as the key lieutenant of his successor Abu Ubayda ibn al-Jarrah in the siege of Homs, Aleppo, and the Battle of Qinnasrin, all in 637–638.
 These engagements collectively precipitated the retreat of imperial Byzantine troops from Syria under Emperor Heraclius.
-Around 638, Umar dismissed Khalid from both his military command and his position as governor of Jund Qinnasrin.
-Khalid died in 642, either in Medina or Homs.
+Around 638, Umar dismissed Khalid from both his military command and his position as governor of Qinnasrin.
+Khalid died in 642 either in Medina or Homs.

 Khalid is generally considered by historians to be one of the most seasoned and accomplished generals in Islamic history, and he is likewise commemorated throughout the Arab world.
 Islamic tradition credits him with decisive battlefield tactics and effective leadership during the early Muslim conquests.
 However, historical accounts offer differing perspectives on certain events, including his execution of Malik ibn Nuwayra during the Ridda Wars and his dismissal from command by Umar.
 Khalid's military fame disturbed some pious early Muslims, most notably Umar, who feared it could develop into a personality cult.
 In Sunni tradition, Khalid is generally honored as a heroic figure, whereas Shia tradition portrays him more critically.